caprenter/bingley-music-town/docs/_posts/2025-12-23-bab-nomination.md

 # image-title: "Traditional Music at the Chip 'n' Ern"
 # image-credit: "Photo: Marcus Rattray (Bingley Camera Club)"
 navigation: true
+description: The Bradford Accordion Band has been nominated as a shortlistee for the 2026 Royal Philharmonic Society's Inspiration Award
 ---

 The Bradford Accordion Band has been nominated as a shortlistee for the [2026 Royal Philharmonic Society's Inspiration Award](https://royalphilharmonicsociety.org.uk/awards/rps_music_awards/inspiration-award).